 Once successfully completed you may choose to enrol on the BA (Hons) in Applied Business and Management (CIPP).

 - Individuals who wish to enhance their opportunities of career progression through achievement of an industry recognised qualification, increasing their knowledge, confidence and ability within their role

 - Employees responsible for managing the payroll service, whether in-house or outsourced

 - Improved knowledge and confidence within your role

 - Work based project, and assignments, allow you to apply what you have learnt in your organisation, benefitting you in your daily role and your organisation through improved efficiencies and effectiveness

-Year one of the Foundation Degree in Payroll Management focuses on core principals of payroll processing and manual tax calculations.
+Year one - Practitioner certificate in payroll, focusing on core principals of payroll processing and manual tax calculations.

 Objectives of the payroll department

 Assessment of pay and benefits

 - Performance related pay; e.g. bonuses and commission